 Infant Care

-Care of HIV-exposed infants is of paramount importance in successfully preventing perinatal transmission.
-HIV-exposed infants take HIV medication as prophylaxis and require special follow-up for the first few months of life until they are confirmed HIV-negative.
+Care of infants exposed to HIV is of paramount importance in successfully preventing perinatal transmission.
+HIV-exposed infants take HIV medication as prophylaxis and require special follow-up for the first few months of life until they are confirmed to have no detectable HIV.
 NCCC can assist you in providing this care.

 Advice on treating HIV-exposed newborns

-Perinatal HIV specialists are available 24/7 to answer calls about managing the care of a high-risk HIV-exposed infant.
-Our clinicians are supported by access to the most up-to-date information and literature for care, an expert HIV community at UCSF/SFGH, and a network of experienced practitioners throughout the country who provide co-management and other resources.
+Perinatal HIV specialists are available 24/7 to answer calls about managing the care of infants exposed to HIV.
+Our clinicians have access to the most up-to-date information and literature for care, an experienced HIV community of practice at UCSF/SFGH, and a network of practitioners across the country who provide co-management and other resources.

 Guidance on managing pediatric PEP

-The CDC released updated non-occupational PEP guidelines in April, 2016.
-Regimen selection and dosing information for non-perinatally exposed infants, children, and adolescents (e.g. found needles) can be found in Tables 5 and 6 on pages 31-37 of the guidelines.
-The NCCC is updating its guidance on management of pediatric PEP outside of the perinatal period to reflect information provided by these updated guidelines.
-In the meantime, clinicians may continue to call the NCCC for PEP consultation at 888-448-4911.
+The CDC released updated non-occupational PEP guidelines in September 2025.
+Regimen selection and dosing information for non-perinatally exposed infants, children, and adolescents (e.g. found needles) can be found in Tables 4, 5, and 6 on pages 32-43 of the guidelines.
+Per guideline recommendations, clinicians should call NCCC at 844-ASK-NCCC (275-6222) for assistance with all known or possible exposures.

 Infant Care Resources